 CMHA Cowichan Valley Branch - Sobering and Assessment Centre

-The Sobering and Assessment Centre, commonly known as SAC, provides six emergency beds for those who are too intoxicated to find services elsewhere, have no-where else to go and just need a safe place to sleep.
+The Sobering and Assessment Centre, commonly known as SAC, provides *twelve* emergency beds for those who are too intoxicated to find services elsewhere, have nowhere else to go, and just need a safe place to sleep.
+It will now also have two staff working per shift.

-Although the RCMP frequently bring clients to SAC (those who do not really need to be in cells), and Cowichan District Hospital also sends clients down to the SAC (freeing up hospital beds) most clients now bring themselves to the SAC.
+Although the RCMP frequently brings clients to SAC (those who do not need to be in cells), and Cowichan District Hospital also sends clients down to the SAC (freeing up hospital beds) most clients now bring themselves to the SAC.

-SAC has two dorms.
-One holds four beds, the other two.
-Generally the larger dorm is used for male clients and the smaller dorm for female clients.
+As of May 1, 2024, SAC has three dorms.
+One holds six beds, another dorm supports four individuals and the third sleeps two.
+Generally, the larger dorm is used for male clients, and the four-bedroom dorm will support female clients, the smallest dorm will be available on a first-come-first-served policy.
 SAC can accommodate youth between the ages of 17-18.
 Youth are not housed with adults.
-All beds are assigned on a first come—first served basis.
-If youth clients present after adults are already in the dorms, then youth must be turned away and the RCMP contacted.
+All beds are assigned on a first-come-first-served basis.
+If youth clients present after adults are already in the dorms, then the youth must be turned away and the RCMP contacted.
 If a non-gender or trans-gender client presents they may be assigned a bed in the dorm with which they most identify.

 Clients may have a nutritious drink and snack upon departure.
-Clients can shower and have clothes laundered.
-Sac provides, through donations, soap and shampoo, toothbrushes, toothpaste, razors, hand lotion, feminine hygiene products, socks and some extra clothing on a limited basis.
+Clients can shower and have their clothes laundered.
+Sac provides, through donations, soap and shampoo, toothbrushes, toothpaste, razors, hand lotion, feminine hygiene products, socks, and some extra clothing on a limited basis.

-Although SAC is only a sleeping program it does intend to connect clients with services in the community.
+Although SAC is only a sleeping program, staff attempt to connect clients with services in the community.

 SAC